ProFormA/proformaxml/Whitepaper.md

 ```
 ##### Explanations

 The submission-file-type consists of one of the [file types](#31-files) used to attach and embed files to a submission.
+Paths of attached files are relative to the "/submission" folder inside the submission ZIP archive.

-It has the following attributes.
+The submission-file-type has the following attributes.

 - **mimetype**